Roy-SR-007/_HierBOSSS_/README.md

 <br><br>

-**HierBOSSS** models symbolic expressions through an operator-induced sum-of-symbolic trees.
+**HierBOSSS** models symbolic expressions through an ensemble of symbolic tree-structured scientific expressions (see Figure 1), regarded as the symbolic forest component.
 Conjugate priors are assigned to model regression parameters, while a regularizing prior is designed for the individual symbolic tree structures.
 To perform inference from the HierBOSSS-induced posterior distribution, we develop an efficient Metropolis-within-partially-collapsed Gibbs Markov chain Monte Carlo (MCMC) sampling algorithm.
-This GitHub repository showcases the success of HierBOSSS in discovering interpretable scientific laws.
+The success of HierBOSSS in discovering interpretable scientific laws is showcased.
 Specifically, we demonstrate HierBOSSS' ability to recover and learn well-known physics-based Feynman equations and identify meaningful descriptors in single-atom catalysis.
 Moreover, HierBOSSS consistently outperforms state-of-the-art symbolic regression methods (which often suffer from training data size, noise, and overly complicated symbolic expressions), offering advantages both in symbolic expression discovery and computational efficiency.

 <br><br>